uhmt/uhmt/README.md

-Hi there.

 👋 Hi, I’m Diego Garcia
 👀 I’m interested in Software Development
-🌱 I’m currently learning a little about eveything
+🌱 I’m currently learning a little about everything
-📫 How to contact: xdieg0v123@gmail.com
+📫 How to contact me: xdieg0v123@gmail.com